sejungkwak/expanding-card/README.md

 challenge by Brad Traversy & Florin Pop on Udemy "50 Project in 50 Days"

-# takeout from the instructor
+# takeaway from the instructor

 1. html<br />
 background-image used inline css.<br />